arulandu/chordy/README.md

 # Chordy
-A real-time polyphonic pitch detector for perfecting guitar chords.
+My < 24hr attempt at a real-time polyphonic pitch detector for perfecting guitar chords.

 ## Approach
 1. Read a .wav file with guitar chords